Self-Normalization for CUSUM-based Change Detection in Locally Stationary Time Series: Empirical Results

 \textit{EEG Data.} Another example of possibly non-stationary time series comes from neuroscience.
 Brain activity is often recorded using electroencephalography (EEG), whereby electrodes are attached to the scalp to measure voltages.
 The recorded signals may be non-stationary for various reasons, for example because the impedance changes when electrodes move.
 In the following, we consider the ``Consumer-grade EEG-based Eye Tracking'' dataset, which contains approximately 12 hours of EEG recordings from 113 subjects \citep{afonso2025}.
 The preprocessing steps suggested by the authors were used.
 The dataset contains different ``tasks'' and only ``level-2-smooth'' recordings were considered for the experiments, since this was the largest category.

 Table \ref{tab:eeg} displays the empirical rejection rates and mean $p$-values for the considered tests, based on the 102 EEG recordings without technical problems.
-The tests based on local linear estimation (R1, R2 and SN), as well as \eqref{eq:decision_rule} (v1), have empirical rejection rates below $3\%$ and considerably large mean $p$-values.
-Tests BT and LRV reject the null hypothesis of a constant mean for 22.5\% and 18.6\% of the EEG recordings.
-As before, \eqref{eq:decision_rule} (v2) is somewhere between these extremes and rejects the null hypothesis in 10.8\% of the cases.
+The tests based on local linear estimation (\texttt{R1}, \texttt{R2} and \texttt{SN}), as well as \eqref{eq:decision_rule}, have empirical rejection rates below $2\%$ and considerably large mean $p$-values.
+Tests \texttt{BT} and \texttt{LRV} reject the null hypothesis of a constant mean for 20.6\% and 18.6\% of the EEG recordings.
 Generally it seems that the majority of recordings have a constant mean and only a small proportion exhibits a drift.